Answered By: Gwen Jones Last Updated: Jan 24, 2020 Views: 18422

 Graduates of the University of Liverpool are welcome to join the Library as Alumni members following graduation.
 You will need to apply in person to the Library and provide proof of ID and current address.
 We will take a photo of you for your card when you apply.

-Alumni may borrow up to ten books for a period of two weeks, whilst there is no access to computing facilities the library does offer access to a number of electronic resources:
+Alumni may borrow up to ten books for a period of two weeks, (including 3-day and 7-day loan books but not 1-day loan books) and whilst there is no access to computing facilities the library does offer access to a number of electronic resources:

 Commercial companies and organisations can apply for Corporate Membership.
 Membership rates are by negotiation.
 Corporate members are normally able to borrow up to ten ordinary loan items for a period of two weeks and have access to all the Library's publicly available facilities and the Inter-Library Loan service (at full commercial rate).